AaronRobinsonMSFT/ObjCDotNetInterop/readme.md

 This repository is for investigating interop between .NET and Objective-C. This investigation is done by debugging on macOS and referencing the [Xamarin-macios](https://github.com/xamarin/xamarin-macios) repository.

-The current focus is on non-UI Objective-C class.
+The current focus is on non-UI Objective-C interaction.
 This permits focusing on interop fundamentals and understanding the current environment.
 Given this state the [`MyConsoleApp`](./MyConsoleApp/MyConsoleApp.csproj) should be the primary project of interest.

 ## Requirements